Jon A. Reynolds: Personal life

 Reynolds married Emilee McCarthy in 1974.
 They had been engaged and were scheduled to marry several weeks before his capture in 1965.
 Together, they had two children: Elizabeth and Andrew.

 Following his retirement, Reynolds joined Raytheon Company as vice president for international technology programs, first working on the destruction of American chemical weapons at the Johnston Atoll Chemical Agent Disposal System and then as head of sales in China from 1994 to 2000.
 He initially resided in Greenville, Delaware, before relocating to Bethesda, Maryland, in his later years.
 He died there of lung cancer on April 16, 2022, aged 84.

 Decorations

-Reynolds' military decorations and awards include the Distinguished Service Medal; Silver Star with oak leaf cluster; Defense Superior Service Medal; Legion of Merit; Distinguished Flying Cross; Bronze Star with "V" device and oak leaf cluster; Air Medal with six oak leaf clusters; Purple Heart; Meritorious Service Medal with two oak leaf clusters; Republic of Vietnam Campaign Medal and Santos-Dumont Merit Medal.
+Reynolds' military decorations and awards include the Air Force Distinguished Service Medal; Silver Star with oak leaf cluster; Defense Superior Service Medal; Legion of Merit; Distinguished Flying Cross; Bronze Star Medal with "V" device and oak leaf cluster; Air Medal with six oak leaf clusters; Purple Heart; Meritorious Service Medal with two oak leaf clusters; Republic of Vietnam Campaign Medal and Santos-Dumont Merit Medal.